amitjoy/fatarchive-deployer/README.md

 # fatarchive-deployer
-This Maven Plugin deploys the fat archive contained artifacts to Nexus
+This Maven Plugin does deploy the fat archive contained artifacts to Nexus